DeveloperMelanie/simpler-code/content/pages/buyers-privacy-policy/privacy-policy.md

   **13. How can you exercise your rights?**

-  You can exercise your rights by posting the Application form available here and send it either to Simpler's address in London (Kemp House, 160 City Road, London EC1V 2NX) or by email at support@simpler.so.
-If you hold a Simpler account, you can alternatively use the e-form found here and submit it online.
+  You can exercise your rights by posting the Application form available here and send it either to Simpler's address in London (Kemp House, 160 City Road, London EC1V 2NX) or by email at <span class="no-decoration">[support@simpler.so](mailto:support@simpler.so)</span>.
+If you hold a Simpler account, you can alternatively use the e-form found [here](/contact) and submit it online.

   **14. When does Simpler respond to your requests?**